310 Division Street: Modernizing shelter services to address community need

 Share 310 Division Street: Modernizing shelter services to address community need on Facebook Share 310 Division Street: Modernizing shelter services to address community need on Twitter Share 310 Division Street: Modernizing shelter services to address community need on Linkedin Email 310 Division Street: Modernizing shelter services to address community need link

-To help address the urgent local need for housing and shelter services in Northumberland, the County announced the purchase of a building at 310 Division Street, Cobourg in December 2023.
-The County purchased the vacant property for the purpose of emergency shelter and transitional housing.
+To help address the urgent local need for housing and shelter services in Northumberland, the County has partnered with Transition House Coalition to open a new facility for modernized shelter services, located at 310 Division Street, Cobourg.

-On November 12, 2024, Northumberland County announced the opening of the ground floor of 310 Division Street - a drop-in warming space - as of November 13.
-This 24/7 space will provide individuals experiencing homelessness with a safe and warm place to rest, access washroom and shower facilities, do laundry, and get something to eat.
+• A drop-in 24/7 year-round warming/cooling hub on the ground floor (now open).
+This space provides individuals experiencing homelessness with a safe and warm place to rest, access washroom and shower facilities, do laundry, and get something to eat.

-• Renovation of the 35 emergency shelter spaces on the second and third floors of the building are progressing well, and are on track to open before the end of 2024.
+• 35 emergency shelter spaces on the 2nd and 3rd floors of the building (now open)

-• 10 transitional housing units on the fourth floor are anticipated to be occupied by early 2025.
+• 10 transitional housing units on the 4th floor to offer longer-term supportive housing solutions (anticipated to be occupied by early 2025)

 • Health, wellness and skill-building programming and resources